mausworks/pidget/src/Pidget.Client/README.md

-# Pidget Sentry Client
+# Pidget Client

-A lightweight sentry client for .NET
+A simple, easy-to-use Sentry client.
+Can be used in most .NET applications to capture exceptions or messages.

 ## Installation